Home Copycat Recipes Godiva Chocolate Cheesecake

 Tips for Making The Best Cheesecake

 • Do not overbake the cheesecake.
-Take it out of the oven once edges have puffed up and the middle is still jiggly.
+Take it out of the oven once the edges have puffed up and the middle is still jiggly.

-• To thaw, transfer cheesecake into the fridge overnight.
+• To thaw: Transfer cheesecake into the fridge overnight.
 Never leave it on the counter to thaw.

 Slice of Sweet Chocolate Cheesecake with Whipped Cream served on a plate